asabuncuoglu13/equitable-ai-cookbook/docs/assurance/introduction.md

-# AI Safety Assurance
+# Assurance Mechanisms

-The quest for fair and responsible data and model development is crucial for ensuring overall AI safety.
+The quest for safe, responsible, and equitable data and model development is crucial for ensuring overall AI safety.
 In 2023, the UK government organized an international summit to address AI risks and discuss coordinated mitigation strategies.
 One significant outcome of this summit is the [Bletchley Declaration](https://www.gov.uk/government/publications/ai-safety-summit-2023-the-bletchley-declaration/the-bletchley-declaration-by-countries-attending-the-ai-safety-summit-1-2-november-2023), which emphasizes understanding AI risks within _"the context of a wider global approach to understanding the impact of AI in our societies."_

 AI assurance is the process of evaluating and assuring expected properties of AI systems throughout their lifecycle.
 It involves techniques like verification, validation, and safety analysis to ensure AI systems operate ethically, accurately, and consistently.
 Throughout the AI-enabled system development process, assuring safety requires two main stages: